chauff/cse1500-web-transcripts/_lectures/js.md

 Going back to our `gameStatModule` :point_up::point_up:, we immediately execute the function.
 The function contains a number of variables with function scope and a return statement. **The return statement contains the result of the function invocation**.
 In this case, an *object literal* is returned and this object literal has two methods: `incrGamesStarted()` and `getNumGamesStarted()`.
 Outside of this module, we cannot directly access `gamesStarted` or any of the other emulated *private* variables, all we will get is an `undefined` as the returned object does not contain those properties.
 The returned object though **has access** to them through JavaScript's concept of [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)). *A closure is the combination of a function and the lexical environment within which that function was declared* (as defined by MDN); in our case the lexical environment includes the emulated private variables.
 Once again, things are not as easy as they seem, in the [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS/tree/1st-ed/scope%20%26%20closures) series, half a book is dedicated to closures.

 :bug: A common error in the module pattern is to forget to add the final bracket pair `()` when defining the IIFE.
 Those issues will be caught at runtime when the code does not work as expected.
 In our game module example, the line `gameStatModule.incrGamesStarted();` will lead to the error `TypeError: gameStatModule.incrGamesStarted is not a function` if we remove the final IIFE bracket pair (try it out!).
 VSC offers a simple way to catch those errors already when coding.
-We simply add the line:
+We add the line:

 ```
 //@ts-check